melinda-hl-lim/Launch-School/js-230_dom_async/3_http_requests_from_js.md

 By default, the `XHR` object *can't* send cross-origin requests.

 All browsers implement a security feature called **the same-origin policy**.
-The application can request resources from the oigin domain, but a request from any other domain causes an error.
+The application can request resources from the origin domain, but a request from any other domain causes an error.

 To allow cross-origin access to resources (ex: info from a weather API), applications use the **Cross-Origin Resource Sharing (CORS)**.